Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Stochastic Portfolio Theory

 This function is concave but obviously not linear:

-This reproduces the shape of this capital distribution curve.
+In light of all this, we reproduce the shape of this capital distribution curve.
 See \textsc{Figure}~\ref{fig:ends-sim} for the upper left and lower right ends of the capital distribution curve.
 The simulation of $\ln\tau_k$ for $k = 1, \ldots, 100$ and the plot of the comparative deterministic function (with $N = 500$) was done in Python.
-The code \texttt{standard-curve-simulation.py} is in \texttt{GitHub} repository \texttt{asarantsev/size-capm-vix} The shape of both ends of the curve in \textsc{Figure}~\ref{fig:normal-curve} are reproduced here in \textsc{Figure}~\ref{fig:ends-sim}.
+The code \texttt{standard-curve-simulation.py} is in \texttt{GitHub} repository \texttt{asarantsev/size-capm-vix} The shapes of both ends of the curve in \textsc{Figure}~\ref{fig:normal-curve} are reproduced here in \textsc{Figure}~\ref{fig:ends-sim}.